Provider Manifests

 connection | string | Connection name used for GraphQL calls. |

 GraphQL surfaces expose a raw GraphQL passthrough immediately.
-Generated GraphQL operation catalogs are resolved lazily from the upstream schema when a real request runs under that surface’s connection.
-Gestalt does not introspect GraphQL endpoints during package build, gestaltd lock, or config validation.
+When allowedOperations entries include GraphQL documents, Gestalt builds a static catalog from those documents without introspecting the upstream schema.
+GraphQL surfaces without document-backed operations still resolve generated catalogs lazily from the upstream schema when a real request runs under that surface’s connection.

 spec.surfaces.mcp